hiru-vn/petland/lib/modules/inbox/readme.md

 - create a app in agora and get app key, remember use unsecured option, if not, agora will need a token to join room call
 - parse your APP_ID agora to app_id.dart file
 - the _authBloc is used to get userId, userAvatar and userName, you can remove it and replace with params from outside
-- finally, do not forget to take a look at intergrate document for all the package this module use, both Android and IOS
+- finally, do not forget to take a look at intergrate document for all the package this module use, both Android and IOS-